John Calvin (actor)

 John Calvin (born November 29, 1947) is an American film and television actor.
 He played Howie Dickerson in the short-lived television sitcom The Paul Lynde Show.
-He also played Justin Hooke in the miniseries The Dark Secret of Harvest Home and Reverend Willie Boom in the adventure drama Tales of the Gold Monkey.
+He also played Justin Hooke in the miniseries The Dark Secret of Harvest Home and Reverend Willie Tenboom in the adventure drama Tales of the Gold Monkey.

 Calvin guest-starred in numerous television programs including Taxi, Night Court, Quantum Leap, The A-Team, Murder, She Wrote, In the Heat of the Night and Hart to Hart.